Family Fitness Classes in Dublin at West Wood Club. Parent & child group fitness for 10–14 year olds

 It is a professionally coached Family Fitness programme designed for growing bodies, developing confidence and building strong exercise habits early.

-Family Fitness at West Wood Club Dublin
+Family Fitness Classes at West Wood Club Dublin

 A Safe, Structured Introduction to Group Fitness